nextgenthemes/advanced-responsive-video-embedder/plugins/advanced-responsive-video-embedder/readme/faq.md

 ### I’m experiencing these errors on Google Search Console ###

-Best option to resolve these errors is to get [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/) as it fills these in for you hassle free, only activate the addon - done.
-For more options please see the [detailed answer](https://nextgenthemes.com/plugins/arve/faq/).
+Best option to resolve these errors is to get [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/) as it fills these in for you hassle-free, only activate the add-on - done.
+For more options, please see the [detailed answer](https://nextgenthemes.com/plugins/arve/faq/).

 ### How to get the pro version working? ###